-What is an SSD drive and what improvements does it bring ?
+What is an SSD hard drive and what improvements does it bring ?

 First of all SSD stands for Solid State Drive and HDD stands for Hard Disk Drive.
 You are probably familiar with USB memory sticks, well SSD can be thought of as an oversized and more sophisticated version of a memory stick and a HDD…well a HDD looks inside like an old pick-up.
 A disk(platter) that stores the data and an arm that read/writes it.

 The main distinguishable features between a SSD and a HDD hard drive are :